April 1, 2021 – June 30, 2021 Released: October 13, 2021

-TikTok offers creators the ability to appeal their video’s removal.
-When we receive an appeal, we review the video a second time and will reinstate it if it doesn’t violate our policies.
-Last half, we reinstated 2,927,391 videos after they were appealed.
-We aim to be consistent and equitable in our moderation and will continue our work to reduce false positives and provide ongoing education and training to our moderation team.
+TikTok offers creators the ability to appeal their video’s removal and will reinstate content that’s been incorrectly removed.
+From April-June, 4,663,387 videos were reinstated after being appealed.
+We aim to be consistent and equitable in our moderation practices and strive to reduce false positives through ongoing policy trainings and quality checks.

-This chart shows the volume of videos removed by policy violation.
-A video may violate multiple policies and each violation is reflected in this chart.
+The following chart shows the volume of videos removed by policy violation.
+Note that a video may violate multiple policies and each violation is reflected.

-Of the videos removed by our moderation team, the following chart shows the rate at which videos were proactively removed by policy reason.
-Proactive removal means detecting and removing a video before it’s reported.
+The following chart shows the rate at which videos were removed by policy reason.
+Proactive removal means identifying and removing a violative video before it’s reported to us.
 Removal within 24 hours means removing the video within 24 hours of it being posted on our platform.
-These numbers are understated as they do not include videos removed automatically by technology.
+Removal at zero views means the video was removed after it was posted but before anyone viewed it.

 Proactive removal rate